My Journey of

 Gender Issues

-Led by: Dr. Stephanie & Rev. Dan Holmes
+Led by: Dr. Stephanie Holmes

 Special interests and passion, entrenched thoughts, and impulse control are part of the challenges in working with adolescents on the autism spectrum.
 Spectrum youth can struggle with social skills, social interactions, and finding belonging in their community, which can make them vulnerable to bullying, and exclusion, and more likely to be persuaded by social contagion, if social pressure can lead to belonging or to a social group.
 When an autistic youth comes to believe something, it becomes a “truth” to them, much like we in Christian counseling have come to a belief in God and Scripture.
 We believe what we believe, not out of proof, but faith.
 When an individual on the spectrum locks their mind onto a belief system, it becomes a perception of truth.
 Trying to argue logic or present them with what we believe to be facts does not usually dissuade them, but can instead almost entrench them into the position.
 In this session, ministry leaders and families will learn strategies to work with these adolescents, when their interests become focused on gender, technology, or pornography.